Winchester City Council elections

+Winchester City Council is responsible for the local government of the City of Winchester in Hampshire, England.
+Despite its name, the City of Winchester is a local government district that stretches far beyond the urban area of Winchester, covering urban, suburban and rural areas.

-One third of Winchester City Council in Hampshire, England is elected each year, followed by one year without election.
-Since the last boundary changes in 2016, 55 councillors have been elected from 16 wards, there having previously been 57 councillors have been elected from 26 wards from 2002.
+One third of Winchester City Council is elected each year in a sequence of three years, followed by one year without election, thus giving a tenure for individual councillors of four years.
+Since the last boundary changes in 2016, 45 councillors have been elected from 16 wards, there having previously been 57 councillors have been elected from 26 wards from 2002.

-Political control

-Since the first election to the council in 1973 political control of the council has been held by the following parties:

-Leadership

-The role of mayor of Winchester is now largely ceremonial, with political leadership instead provided by the leader of the council.
-The leaders since 1994 have been: